 All jerseys must be ordered by the end of the day on Saturday, July 1, 2023.

-Climb To Kaiser Finisher's Jerseys can be ordered with your registration or on the day of the Climb to Kaiser for $85.00 each.
-The finisher's jersey is available to anyone who has ever completed the Climb to Kaiser.
-All jerseys will be mailed after the event.
+Climb To Kaiser/Tollhouse Century Finisher's Jerseys can be ordered with your registration or on the day of the Climb to Kaiser for $85.00 each.
+The C2K finisher's jersey is available to anyone who has ever completed the Climb to Kaiser.
+The Tollhouse Finishers jersey can be purchased by riders completing the Tollhouse Century.
+All jerseys will be mailed after the event or picked up at a designated local Bike Shop.
 Production is not scheduled until the end of August; riders should expect jerseys by the beginning of October.
 See the Voler Size Chart for size options.
 Jerseys can be ordered in "Race Cut" or "Club Cut".
 Contact the C2K coordinator if you have questions.

 Climb to Kaiser 2022 - Results for C2K and Tollhouse Century